robertwgehl/robertwgehl.github.io/_posts/2021-01-24-Staticman.md

 Once again, thanks go to Travis Downs for his exhaustive post on how to get Staticman going, as well as some of his code.

-I do have a few more tweaks, but the [system is not down](https://www.youtube.com/watch?v=JwZwkk7q25I).
+I do have a few more tweaks -- most notably, to de-Google-ify the whole thing, but the [system is not down](https://www.youtube.com/watch?v=JwZwkk7q25I).